Comparative Evaluation of Embedding Representations for Financial News Sentiment Analysis: Introduction

 \section{Introduction}

-Financial markets are shaped by quantitative indicators and investor interpretations of news and events.
-Daily financial news influences market expectations and risk perception, establishing sentiment analysis as a critical aspect of market analysis.
+Financial markets are shaped by both quantitative indicators and investor interpretations of news and events.
+Daily financial news affects market expectations and risk perceptions, making sentiment analysis important for market analysis \cite{karanikola2023financial}.
 Manual sentiment assessment remains time-consuming, subjective, and difficult to scale.

-Natural language processing (NLP) techniques facilitate the systematic transformation of unstructured financial text into numerical representations.
-Encoding news headlines as vectors and applying supervised classification enables consistent, time-series sentiment quantification.
-This approach complements traditional market analysis by capturing shifts in market sentiment that may not be immediately observable in price movements.
+NLP enables systematic transformation of unstructured financial text into numerical representations.
+Encoding headlines as vectors and applying supervised classification provides consistent sentiment quantification over time.
+This complements traditional market analysis by capturing sentiment shifts that price movements may not immediately reflect.

-Recent developments in text representation learning have produced various embedding techniques, from word-level embeddings to transformer-based sentence encoders.
-Large transformer models perform well on many NLP tasks, but their high computational requirements and tendency to overfit on small datasets can hinder practical use in resource-limited environments.
-Embedding-based representations with classical machine learning models offer a more accessible solution for compact financial datasets.
+Recent advances in text representation learning have introduced various embedding techniques, from word-level embeddings \cite{mikolov2013word2vec}, \cite{pennington2014glove} to transformer-based sentence encoders \cite{reimers2019sentence}, \cite{devlin2019bert}.
+Large transformer models perform well on many NLP tasks but struggle with small datasets in resource-limited environments \cite{araci2019finbert}.

-Despite extensive research in financial sentiment analysis, comparative evaluations of embedding methods for short financial headlines under data-scarce conditions are limited.
-Previous studies frequently emphasize long-form documents or transformer architectures, often neglecting the challenges associated with small labeled datasets.
-This gap provides the motivation for the present comparative study.

-This paper evaluates Word2Vec, GloVe, and sentence-level transformer embeddings in conjunction with gradient boosting classification on a compact dataset of manually labeled financial news headlines.
-The study offers a controlled comparison of embedding representations, examines generalization behavior under limited data conditions, and presents an illustrative extension to weekly sentiment aggregation for market monitoring workflows.
+Comparative evaluations of embedding methods for financial headlines under data-scarce conditions remain limited.
+This study evaluates Word2Vec \cite{mikolov2013word2vec}, GloVe \cite{pennington2014glove}, and sentence-level transformer embeddings \cite{reimers2019sentence} combined with gradient boosting classification \cite{friedman2001greedy} on a compact, manually labeled financial news headline dataset \cite{roy2025stock}.
+It provides a controlled comparison of embedding representations and analyzes generalization performance under limited data conditions.
+It introduces an extension for weekly sentiment aggregation using Large Language Models (LLMs) to enhance market monitoring workflows.